-University of Chile Law School, Santiago
+University of Chile School of Law, Santiago

 The University of Chile is the country’s oldest and largest public institution of higher education, and has more than 23,000 students at its 13 campuses located in downtown Santiago.
 The University of Chile School of Law has several renowned programs including the Center for Human Rights, the Center for Environmental Law, and the Center for the Study of Law and Information, and past program participants have recommended mining, telecommunication, and human rights law classes as particularly challenging and worthwhile.
 The law school’s faculty is made up of practicing lawyers as well as professional academics, lending course material substantive practical elements alongside of theoretical context.